-Today, it’s that Crockett the world remembers, the frontiersman and folk hero, part myth and part man.
-His explorations were dramatized in stage plays and storybooks, and his name conjures images of wilderness and coonskin caps.
+To this day, America remembers Davy Crockett as a frontiersman and a folk hero, part myth and part man.
+His explorations were dramatized in stage plays and storybooks for decades, and his name conjures images of wilderness and coonskin caps.

 When Davy Crockett was 12, his father sold him into indentured servitude in an effort to pay off the Crockett family’s debt.
-For several weeks, Davy worked as a ranch hand for Jacob Siler in Virginia.
+For several weeks, Crockett worked as a ranch hand for a man named Jacob Siler in Virginia.

-The labor was hard, but he was well fed and treated fairly — that is, until the job was done, when Siler tried to force the young Crockett to stay on.
-Davy escaped at night through knee-deep snow and made his way back home to his family in Tennessee.
+The labor was hard, but he was fed well and treated fairly — that is, until the job was done, when Siler tried to force the young Crockett to stay on.
+The boy escaped at night through knee-deep snow and made his way back home to his family in Tennessee.

 He wasn’t destined to stay long.
-The next year, when Davy was 13, his father enrolled him in school with his brothers — but the high-spirited Davy quickly got into a fight with another student.
+The next year, when the boy was 13, his father enrolled him in school with his brothers — but the high-spirited Crockett quickly got into a fight with another student.

-After a few years, Davy returned to his family, but he had grown so much that they almost didn’t recognize him.
-When they realized who he was, they welcomed him back with open arms, and Davy agreed to stay on and work with his father to help relieve the family’s debt.
+After a few years, Crockett returned to his family, but he had grown so much that they almost didn’t recognize him.
+When they realized who he was, they welcomed him back with open arms, and the boy agreed to stay on and work with his father to help relieve the family’s debt.

 He returned to indentured servitude with John Canady, and then, debt-free, stayed on for an additional four years to build his savings for his next adventures — or, rather, misadventures: Davy Crockett fell in love.

 Crockett’s Tempestuous Love Life And First Forays Into Battle

 It was a productive time for Davy Crockett: in the following years, he would fall in and out of love four times and father six children.